mah0001/metadata-editor-docs-v2/documenting_microdata.md

 **DATA PROCESSING**

 - **`Data processing`** (*data_processing*) This element is used to describe how data were electronically captured (e.g., entered in the field, in a centralized manner by data entry clerks, captured electronically using tablets and a CAPI application, via web forms, etc.).
 Information on devices and software used for data capture can also be provided here.
 Other data processing procedures not captured elsewhere in the documentation can be described here (tabulation, etc.)
-  - **`type`** (**) The type attribute supports better classification of this activity, including the optional use of a controlled vocabulary.
+  - **`Type`** (*type*) The type attribute supports better classification of this activity, including the optional use of a controlled vocabulary.
 The vocabulary could include options like “data capture”, “data validation”, “variable derivation”, “tabulation”, “data visualizations”, anonymization“, ”documentation", etc.
-  - **`description`** (**) A description of a data processing task.
+  - **`Description`** (*description*) A description of a data processing task.

 - **`Cleaning operations`** (*cleaning_operations*) A description of the methods used to clean or edit the data, e.g., consistency checking, wild code checking, etc. The data editing should contain information on how the data was treated or controlled for in terms of consistency and coherence.
 This item does not concern the data entry phase but only the editing of data whether manual or automatic.
 It should provide answers to questions like: Was a hot deck or a cold deck technique used to edit the data?
 Were corrections made automatically (by program), or by visual control of the questionnaire?
 What software was used?
 If materials are available (specifications for data editing, report on data editing, programs used for data editing), they should be listed here and provided as external resources in data catalogs (the best documentation of data editing consists of well-documented reproducible scripts).